Defence Intelligence: Defence Intelligence Staff

-Since the beginning of the Russian invasion of Ukraine, the Defence Intelligence has regularly released intelligence information, including information on the course of the war.
+Since the beginning of the Russian invasion of Ukraine, Defence Intelligence has regularly released intelligence information, including information on the course of the war.
 The Russian government accuses the UK Government of a targeted disinformation campaign.
 Intelligence information released has included details of anticipated Russian troop movements.
+Since June 2021, Defence Intelligence has also been reporting on the latest Ukraine offensive.